Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Multi-agent Reinforcement Learning Design with Problem Decomposition

-To investigate the possibility of decomposing the global Q-function estimation, we investigate the properties of Q-function in a wireless communication scenario.
-Since the Q-function is geometry correlated and independent (quality-of-service function in Eq.\eqref{qos}).
-It is possible to decompose the centralized estimator and allow distributed training in each agent.
-Combing the effective region for agents in the communication scenario mentioned in the previous section, we can write the local Q-function as:
+In the following, we propose the idea of Q-function decomposition considering several unique characteristics in wireless networks, which allow the distributive estimation of Q-function.
+We first recall that the agent has the limited effective region in the CoMP scenario.
+Thus, we can rewrite the global Q-function in Eq.\eqref{gradient_update} as the local Q-function

-where $\mathcal{B}^{-i}$ is the action set of neighbor agent with overlapped coverage region.
-Similarly, the local state-value function can be written as:
+where $\mathcal{B}^{-i}$ is the set of neighbouring agents, which have overlapped coverage regions with agent $i$.
+From the Eq.\eqref{effective_limit}, we can see it is possible to optimise the algorithm with known neighbouring actions by performing the gradient update for the policy with Q-function estimation, as the environment can be seen as stationary with known neighbours' actions.
+However, action sharing can be hard in certain cases, i.e. unmanned vehicle cooperation.
+The neighbouring agents with the overlapped effective region are hard to identify and can be outside of the communication range.

-With the Eq.\eqref{partially_derived} and Eq.\eqref{Q_function_sep}, it is possible to train a network to fit the Q-function or value function with known neighboring actions and perform the gradient update for policy precisely.
-Since the environment can be seen as stationary with known neighbors' actions.
-Without neighbors' actions, we define the estimator in $i$-th agent for Q-function with parameter $\omega^i$ and value function with $\delta^i$, respectively.
-Without the actual information of $a^{i'}$, the estimator minimise the error:
+Without the information from neighbouring agents, we need to quantify the influences and estimate the neighbours possible actions.
+We first leverage the properties that the Q-function is geometrically in-correlated and independent (QoS function in Eq.\eqref{qos}) in typical wireless communication scenarios.
+Then, it is possible to decompose the centralized estimator and allow the distributed estimation in each agent.
+Combing the effective region for agents in the communication scenario mentioned in the previous section and Fig.\ref{fig:relation}, we can re-write the local Q-function into overlapped and non-overlapped effective regions as